rju/fact-exchange/README.md

 Unfortunately, individuals cannot be experts in all disciplines and in all areas to an extend which allows them to answer to claims made by interest gorups.
-The key weaknesses of such individuals are the lack of prepared knowledge and content they can access to counter false claims, and limited knwowledge on rhethorical techniques to avoid fair, informed and fact-based discussions.
+The key weaknesses of such individuals are the lack of prepared knowledge and content they can access to counter false claims, and limited knowledge on rhetorical techniques to avoid fair, informed and fact-based discussions.

 To mitigate the knowledge issue, we will create a platform which allows to add questions and answers to the system by different authors including experts, journalists and online enthusiasts.
-In th following we describe the core features of such system.